Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 To quote a short summary from fellow underground music reviewer Paul Rote, “Hints of High Reeper, Saint Vitus, and Seventies retro.
 All the while it emanates a modern Stoner vibe…” – is a good, albeit brief, place to start.
 That is spot on and to the point, giving someone the broad strokes of what they might expect from Mads Melvold (Guitar, Vocals), Ole Sletner (Bass), and Adam Suleiman (Drums), the trio now better known as SAINT KARLOFF.

-The threesome are all about occult rock heaviness, the sort that emanates vintage undercurrents with contemporary sensibilities, on such massive tracks as “Ghost Smoker” (official video below) or “When The Earth Cracks Open“.
+The threesome is all about occult rock heaviness, the sort that emanates vintage undercurrents with contemporary sensibilities, on such massive tracks as “Ghost Smoker” (official video below) or “When The Earth Cracks Open“.
 They explore such on other cuts like “Space Junkie” and “Radioactive Tomb“, too, but they inject it with doses of high-octane adrenaline, enough to make your head spin in ecstatic bliss.

 Some of my favorite moments come with the exploratory use of more psych-oriented elements, like those contained in the beautiful instrumental “Ganymedes“.
 Or when they enhance that base with more intense fuzz-doom elements as they do on the powerhouse “Dark Sun” – one of my particular faves.